darmou/dad_jokes/README.md

 You can click on jokes in the summary page to edit their rating.

+## Before Running The Project

+Please make you have node version `v9.5.0` installed and yarn version `1.6.0`.

 ## Available Scripts

 In the project directory, you can run: